AvaloniaUI/avalonia-docs/docs/guides/platforms/ios/build-and-run-your-application-on-a-simulator.md

 # How To Build and Run on the iOS Simulator

-Please ensure you have followed the guide [create-a-cross-platform-solution.md](../create-a-cross-platform-solution.md "mention").
+Please ensure you have followed the guide [Building Cross-Platform Applications](../../building-cross-platform-applications).

 Assuming you have created a project called `HelloWord`.
 Enter the directory `HelloWorld.iOS` from the command line.